jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 Level: Beginner
 Technologies: JBoss Logging Tools
 Summary: The `jboss-logging-tools` quickstart shows how to use JBoss Logging Tools to create internationalized loggers, exceptions, and messages and localize them.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 ------------

-The `jboss-logging-tools` quickstart demonstrates the use of JBoss Logging Tools to create internationalized loggers, exceptions, and generic messages; and then provide localizations for them.
+The `jboss-logging-tools` quickstart demonstrates the use of JBoss Logging Tools in Red Hat JBoss Enterprise Application Platform.
+The logging tools create internationalized loggers, exceptions, and generic messages; and then provide localizations for them.
 This is done using a simple JAX-RS service.
 Translations in French(fr-FR), German(de-DE), and Swedish (sv-SE) are provided courtesy of <http://translate.google.com> for demonstration.
 My apologies if they are less than ideal translations.

 Once the quick start is deployed you can access it using URLs documented below.